krzysu/berlinjs-meteor/readme.md

     accounts-ui
     accounts-facebook
-    jquery
     coffeescript
     stylus
     bootstrap

-You don't need to use jquery, coffeescript, stylus or bootstrap, they are here only for faster development, and if you are not familiar with them, and take your profession for serious, you should learn them.
+You don't need to use coffeescript or stylus to work with meteor, they are here only for faster development.
+But if you are not familiar with them, and take your profession for serious, you should learn them.
+Bootstrap is added only for fast styling, this app is is only a prototype, isn't it.

 As you can see in the browser, bootstrap styling is already applied, even without reloading the page.

 ## Step 3.
 File's structure

-open the project in your favourite code editor and let's organize our files a bit, we need structure like this:
+Open the project in your favourite code editor and let's organize our files a bit, we need structure like this:

     - meteor-berlinjs
       - client